NoseKnowsAll/Local-DG/output/paraviewREADME.txt

 How to visualize data in Paraview:

+PDF discussing this is also available under /reports/

 You must have Paraview 4.4.0 installed on your actual computer.
 For step-by-step instructions, go to http://www.nersc.gov/users/data-analytics/data-visualization/paraview-2/